Austinkkk3/Bob-Dev-Day-Track-C/LAB3.md

-## ✨BONUS LAB 3: If you want to inprove your website's UI design✨
+## ✨BONUS LAB 3: Time to Have a Conversation with BOB - If you want to inprove your website's UI design✨

 Copy and Paste this prompt into Bob
 ```